Happy day after Valentine's Day! 💜 Thank you for continuing to read my blog!

-Well, today, I thought I'd write a blog post about blogging!
-I've been blogging for over a year and a half now, and it has really been a great experience.
-Blogging makes me insanely happy, and though I know I don't have a massive readership, I still love the process, and am super grateful for those of you who do read up.
+Today, I thought I'd write a little about blogging!
+I've been doing this for over a year and a half now, and it has really been a great experience.
+Though I know I don't have a massive readership, I still love the process and am super grateful for those of you who do come here.

-I read lots of articles online from agents and authors talking about how some authors really struggle with maintaining the blog and social media presence that's almost a necessity for authors in this day and age.
-And the thing is, that's never really been a problem for me.
+I've read lots of articles online about how some authors really struggle with maintaining the blog and social media presence that's almost a necessity for authors in this day and age.
+That's never really been a problem for me.
 I really enjoy both blogging and social media.
 I started blogging basically on accident, as some of you may remember.
 I was setting up an author website for when I was eventually published... and I accidentally published the website.
 So then I was like, What the heck.
 And I started blogging!

-Not entirely sure where I'm going with this post, but, um, HOW ABOUT SOME WEB ANALYTICS.
-HECK YEAH.
+I'm not entirely sure where to go with this post, so...
+HOW ABOUT SOME WEB ANALYTICS?

-My favorite part of the analytics though, is the section where they tell you where your visitors are coming from.
-There are three types of visitors in this analysis, those who get to my site through web search, those who come directly by URL, and those who click on a link somewhere else to get here.
-In these analytics, I can see, for type one, the search terms they use, for type two, the page they go to, and for type three, the social media they clicked with.
-I don't really know why it makes me so happy to look at these stats, it just does.
-The search terms are the best.
+My favorite part of the analytics is the section where they tell you where your visitors are coming from.
+There are three types of visitors in this analysis: those who get to my site through a web search, those who come directly by URL, and those who click on a link somewhere else to get here.
+In these analytics, I can see a) the search terms they use, b) the page they go to, or c) the social media they came from.
+I don't really know why it makes me so happy to look at these stats, but it does!.

 So here's a little peek into those analytics.